ripple-pay/ripplepay-api/README.md

   # Trustline Issuer
    * The Issuer was provided with the ability to add a few currency [EUR, JPY, NGN, USD] trustlines to customers xrp wallet addresses.
    * Add ISSUER=rg2MAgwqwmV9TgMexVBpRDK89vMyJkpbC to your .env file
+   * Also add your backend url to the .env file as BACKEND_DOMAIN=http://localhost:8000

+#Things to note when testing locally
+* Must have an internet connection
+* Start your django server
+* Start your redis server using "redis-server" as cmd.